pokt-network/pocket-network-protocol/utility/README.md

 ### 3.6 Validator Protocol

-A `Validator` is a protocol actor whose responsibility it is to achieve securely validate and process transactions.
+A `Validator` is a protocol actor whose responsibility is to securely validate and process transactions.
 It does so through Byzantine Fault Tolerant consensus.
 See the accompanying [Consensus Specification](../consensus/README.md) for full details on its internals.

-#### 3.6.1 Validator Registration
+#### 3.6.1 Staking

 Validators registration is permissionless.
 In order to participate in the network as a Validator, the `ValidatorStakeMsg` must be se